 Third parties may infringe our or our licensors', licensees' or collaborators' patents or misappropriate or otherwise violate our or our licensors', licensees' or collaborators' intellectual property rights.
-In the future, we or our licensors, licensees or collaborators may initiate legal proceedings to enforce or defend our or our licensors', licensees' or collaborators' intellectual property rights, such as the litigation we initiated in August 2020 to enforce our rights under our collaboration with GSK, to protect our or our licensors', licensees' or collaborators' trade secrets or to determine the validity or scope of intellectual property rights we own or control.
-Also, third parties may initiate legal proceedings against us or our licensors, licensees or collaborators to challenge the validity or scope of intellectual property rights we own or control.
-These proceedings can be expensive and time-consuming, and many of our or our licensors', licensees' or collaborators.
-In addition, in an infringement proceeding, a court may decide that a patent owned by or license to rus is invalid or unenforceable, or may refuse to stop the other party from using the technology at issue on the grounds that our or our licensors', licensees' or collaborators' patents do not cover the technology in question.
-Furthermore, an adverse result in any litigation or administrative proceeding could put one or more of our or our licensors', licensees' or collaborators' patents at risk of being invalidated, held unenforceable or interpreted narrowly.
+In the future, we or our licensors, licensees or collaborators may initiate legal proceedings to enforce or defend our or our licensors', licensees' or collaborators' intellectual property rights to protect our or our licensors', licensees' or collaborators trade secrets or to determine the validity or scope of intellectual property rights we own or control.
+Also, third parties may initiate legal proceedings against us or our licensors', licensees or collaborators to challenge the validity or scope of intellectual property rights we own or control.
+These proceedings can be expensive and time-consuming, and many of our or our licensors', licensees' or collaborators' adversaries in these proceedings may have the ability to dedicate substantially greater resources to prosecuting these legal actions than we or our licensors, licensees or collaborators.
+In addition, in an infringement proceeding, a court may decide that a patent owned by or licensed to us is invalid or unenforceable, or may refuse to stop the other party from using the technology at issue on the grounds that our or our licensors', licensees' or collaborators' patents do not cover the technology in question.
+Furthermore, an adverse result in any litigation or administrative proceeding could put one or more of our or our licensors', patents at risk of being invalidated, held unenforceable or interpreted narrowly.